William L. Chaplin

 William Lawrence Chaplin (October 27, 1796 – April 28, 1871) was an abolitionist in the years before the American Civil War.
-Known by the title of "General," he was an agent for the American Anti-Slavery Society and a general agent for the Underground Railroad.
+Known by the title of "General", he was an agent for the American Anti-Slavery Society and a general agent for the Underground Railroad.
 He was imprisoned for the attempted escape of two individuals, which required $25,000 to get out of jail and safely out of Maryland.
 He was an editor at two anti-slavery newspapers and he was a Harvard-educated lawyer for a couple of years.
-He and his wife operated the Glen Haven Water Cure spa in his later years.
+He and his wife operated the Glen Haven Water Cure spa in their later years.

 Personal life

 Theodosia Gilbert Chaplin (center, seated at table) is shown in this daguerreotype made at the Fugitive Slave Convention, Cazenovia, New York, in 1850, a year before she married William L. Chaplin.
 To her right is Frederick Douglass.
 Behind them (standing) is Gerrit Smith.
 On either side of Smith are Emily and Mary Edmonson, young women who had been fugitive slaves on the Pearl.

 Chaplin was born on October 27, 1796, in Groton, Massachusetts.
 He was the son of Daniel Chaplin, a Congregationalist minister and Susanna Prescott Chaplin.
 His maternal grandfather was Col. William Prescott, a commander at the Battle of Bunker Hill.

 Beginning in 1804, he was educated at Andover Academy and he attended Harvard College in 1819, under the preceptorship of Mr. Butler.
 He attended Harvard for four years, but did not graduate.
 During his senior year, a group of 34 students, that did not include Chaplin, initiated a rebellion that caused them to be dismissed.
 Chaplin withdrew under his own counsel.
 He studied law under Judge Dana and he was admitted to the bar in June 1829.

 He was married to Theodosia Gilbert at Glen Haven, New York, on August 12, 1851.
 Gilbert was the daughter of Betsey (née Green) and Deacon Elias Gilbert of Richmond, New York.
 They had two children: Harriet Lawrence was born on December 5, 1852, and died nine years later on December 21, 1861.
 Theodosia Gilbert, born on April 11, 1855, married Reverend Frederick John Clegg Walton.
 They attended the First Congregational Church of Pittsfield led by Rev. John Todd.